Exclusive: China's CCB in talks to buy London Metal Exchange broker Metdist - sources

 LONDON China Construction Bank (CCB) (601939.SS) is in talks to buy UK firm Metdist Trading Limited, which would give the country's second-largest lender by assets access to top-tier trading on the London Metal Exchange, two metal industry sources said.

-If the deal is successful, CCB will join a growing list of Chinese entities gaining entry to the LME, which sets global benchmark prices of industrial metals including copper, aluminum and zinc.
+If the deal is successful, CCB will join a growing list of Chinese entities gaining entry to the LME, which sets global benchmark prices of industrial metals including copper, aluminium and zinc.

 An official announcement of the deal's completion is expected within weeks, two sources close to the matter said.